 David Cruz, 60, farmworker, dad, and Yakima resident

-Our series Coronavirus in Memoriam remembers lives lost in the pandemic.
+Our series, Lives Lost, remembers loved ones who have died in the pandemic.
 You can share an obituary of someone special to you by filling out the form at the bottom of this story.

 avid Cruz was raised in Mexico City and came to the U.S. at age 25 to work in the Yakima Valley.